-- 1. Place a large drain pan under the drain plua. - 2.
-Remove the oil filler cap. - 3.
-Remove the drain plug 1 with a wrench and completely drain the oil.
+- Place a large drain pan under the drain plug. - 2.
+Remove the oil filler cap. - Remove the drain plug 1 with a wrench and completely drain the oil.

-Be careful not to burn vourself, as the engine oil is hot.
+Be careful not to burn yourself, as the engine oil is hot.